lyberix/lyberix/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package lyberixd/lyberix-qt for Debian-based Linux systems.
-If you compile lyberixd/lyberix-qt yourself, there are some useful files here.
+This directory contains files used to package lyberixv3d/lyberixv3-qt for Debian-based Linux systems.
+If you compile lyberixv3d/lyberixv3-qt yourself, there are some useful files here.

-## lyberix: URI support ##
+## lyberixv3: URI support ##

-lyberix-qt.desktop  (Gnome / Open Desktop)
+lyberixv3-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install lyberix-qt.desktop
+	sudo desktop-file-install lyberixv3-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your lyberixqt binary to `/usr/bin` and the `../../share/pixmaps/lyberix128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your lyberixv3qt binary to `/usr/bin` and the `../../share/pixmaps/lyberixv3128.png` to `/usr/share/pixmaps`

-lyberix-qt.protocol (KDE)
+lyberixv3-qt.protocol (KDE)